 - 570nm longpass: a very dark orange filter, causes the same tint as a red filter.
 Didn’t expect that though.
 Compensation measured: ~2 stops.

-- Red r1: causes yellow tint, didn’t add a photo, it’s completely useless.
+- Red r1: causes yellow tint, didn’t add a photo, for most uses the tint is too strong, but could be used in an artistic approach

 - Hoya r72: Do not use a filter like the Hoya r72, those are only for B&W infrared film.